-The main question you might have is: why do we need the intermediate step of the browser at all?
+The main question you might have: why do we need the intermediate step of the browser at all?
 Why not let the client directly communicate with the cloud service?
 It’d make the architecture a lot simpler.

 There are several reasons.
 The most important is security.
-For the commercial variant of this app, you’d most likely use the paid variant of the language understanding service.
+For the commercial variant of this app concept, you’d use the paid variant of the language understanding service.
 For obvious reasons, it’s a bad idea to send the secret service login credentials to the user.

 Additionally, it’s easier for you to update one central service in case you need to improve the code, instead of updating an app installed on all the clients.

-In the next part, we’ll create the Node.js backend that handles all the communication between the client and the LUIS service in the cloud.
+In the next part, we’ll create the Node.js backend that handles all the communication between the client and the conversational language understanding service in the cloud.